Clouds Taste Metallic

-Clouds Taste Metallic is the seventh studio album by American rock band The Flaming Lips, released on September 19, 1995 by Warner Bros.
+Clouds Taste Metallic is the seventh studio album by American rock band the Flaming Lips, released on September 19, 1995, by Warner Bros.
 Records.
 It was the last album to feature guitarist Ronald Jones.
 The album's recording is heavily featured in the Fearless Freaks documentary.

 Clouds Taste Metallic was projected to be the band's first commercially successful release after the major success of "She Don't Use Jelly" from their previous album Transmissions from the Satellite Heart (1993), but failed to garner the same commercial success of its predecessor.
 However, in recent years, it has been regarded by critics and fans as one of the Flaming Lips' best albums, and has achieved cult status.

-The name of the album comes from an account by former Tool bassist Paul D'Amour.
-After flying through a cloud in a roofless airplane, the pilot remarked: "You know, it's weird, clouds taste metallic."
+The name of the album comes from a story by former Tool bassist Paul D'Amour, who, after being flown through a cloud in a roofless airplane, heard the pilot remark: "You know, it's weird, clouds taste metallic."